Berea-College-CSC-226/p01-final-project-p01_millerg3_petrosyantsa/README.md

 [pizza.jpg] Inspiration for pizza checkers, wanted to make it an actual digital game and use cooler checker pieces (pepperoni and sausage)
 ---

-https://emunix.emich.edu/~mevett/AI/Checkers/checkersNotation.html Using as an inspiration for setting up the board https://www.pythontutorial.net/tkinter/tkinter-grid/ Using for ideas to set up the board https://pythonguides.com/python-for-loop-index/ Refresher on how to find current index in list while looping, using for checker pieces
+https://www.pythontutorial.net/tkinter/tkinter-grid/ Using for ideas to set up the board https://pythonguides.com/python-for-loop-index/ Refresher on how to find current index in list while looping, using for checker pieces
 ## Milestone 2: Code Setup and Issue Queue